youngmr290/Australian-Farm-Optimisation-Model/docs/sensitivity_index.rst

 General
 --------
-AFO uses sensitivity to allow the user to examine various senarios.
+AFO uses sensitivity to allow the user to examine various scenarios.
 For example, price.
-Sensisivities are controlled in exp.xlsx.
+Sensitivities are controlled in exp.xlsx.
 The sensitivity values for a trial are read from the relevant trial in exp.xlsx and stored in a dictionary.
 They are then applied in the relevant place in the code.